2200031487/Adobe-India-Hackathon25/adobe_round1b/README.md

 Theme: “Connect What Matters — For the User Who Matters”

 ## Overview
-This is a **solution** for Challenge 1b of the Adobe India Hackathon 2025.
-The challenge requires implementing a document processing solution that extracts and analyzes travel information from PDF documents to create personalized trip recommendations.
-The solution must be containerized using Docker and process multiple travel guide PDFs to generate structured JSON output.
+This is my solution for Challenge 1B of the Adobe India Hackathon 2025.
+The challenge focuses on building a document intelligence system that extracts and analyzes travel-related information from multiple PDF guides to generate personalized trip recommendations.
+My approach processes a collection of travel documents, identifies key destinations, activities, and highlights, and outputs a structured JSON summary.
+The entire solution is fully containerized using Docker for platform-independent deployment.

 ## Official Challenge Guidelines